vrtdev/sample-to-connect-bedrock-agent-with-aurora/README.md

 ### Prerequisites

 - An AWS account with AWS Identity and Access Management (IAM) permissions to create an Aurora PostgreSQL database.
+- Access to Bedrock console and LLMs Agent is using
 - Python installed with the Boto3 library.
 - An IDE like Visual Studio Code.